DeXposure-FM: A Time-series, Graph Foundation Model for Credit Exposures and Stability on Decentralized Financial Networks: Introduction

 DeXposure-FM provides a range of financial economics tools for macroprudential monitoring in decentralized financial infrastructure.
-We use the trained model to construct dynamic measures of protocol-level systemic importance, sector level spillover, and early-warning indicators based on shifts in network concentration and dependence on fragile collateral.
-These model-based measurements support DeFi-specific stress testing under counterfactual shocks.
-These tools are all validated in experiments.
-As the first time-series, graph foundation model for measuring and forecasting inter-protocol credit exposure on DeFi networks, DeXposure-FM advances the measurement toolkit needed to understand systemic risk in DeFi and its interaction with the wider financial system.
+We use the trained model to construct dynamic measures of protocol-level systemic importance, sector-to-sector spillover measures (spillover matrix and spillover concentration index), and early-warning indicators based on shifts in network concentration and dependence on fragile collateral.
+These model-based measurements support DeFi-specific stress testing under counterfactual shocks, while clarifying when forecast-then-measure outputs are robust and when they require cautious interpretation by regulators and central banks.
+The empirical results show that learned forecasts are most useful in structural-change and tail-error regimes where the carry-forward assumption is least reliable.
+As a domain-specific time-series graph foundation model for measuring and forecasting inter-protocol credit exposure on DeFi networks, DeXposure-FM advances the measurement toolkit needed to understand systemic risk in DeFi and its interaction with the wider financial system.

 DeXposure-FM will be continuously updated and extended along five directions: (1) enlarging the training data pool; (2) improving exposure measurement by moving beyond raw TVL; (3) addressing the continuous model drift through periodic retraining on new data, drift monitoring by sector/chain, and versioned releases tied to specific data vintages; (4) innovating the architecture; and (5) fostering an open-source community by maintaining public code and model weights, running competitions, etc.